Bench182/exorium/README.md

 # protogen
-the bot dedicated to The Paw Kingdom - a furry discord server
+The bot dedicated to The Paw Kingdom - a furry discord server

 https://discord.gg/k64tAer